What is a Skilled Nursing Community versus a Skilled Nursing Facility?

 Residents, team members, family members, and vendor partners are considered citizens within this framework.
 Together, we interlace to create a captivating and dynamic tapestry of life.

 We believe this approach, together with the Eden Alternative philosophy, will bring about a transformative shift in aging services.
-Departing from conventional mindsets that tend to perceive aging through a lens of decline, Clermont Park’s purpose-driven culture centers on on collective responsibility and the concept of citizenship.
+Departing from conventional mindsets that tend to perceive aging through a lens of decline, Clermont Park’s purpose-driven culture centers on collective responsibility and the concept of citizenship.

 And that is the very definition of a community.